Oliviero Zuccarini: War years

 When war broke out in July 1914 involving Germany and France, the Italian government let it be known that it was ill-prepared to participate.
-There was no rush to line up in the trenches alongside the country's triple alliance allies.
-During the second half of 1914 Italian volunteer legions nevertheless emerged, and travelled to France to join the French army in its battles against the "Central Powers".
-Zuccarini was among them.
-Meanwhile the Italian government came under intensifying pressure to join the fighting.
-For almost a year it remained far from clear whether the country would become embroiled in the war, and which side it would back if it did.
-Despite treaty obligations to fight on the side the Austro-Hungarian empire, there were powerful historical memories across most of Italy of colonial subservience to Vienna during the decades before 1860.
-It might be hard to persuade Italian soldiers to lay down their lived for Austria.
-Nevertheless, domestic opinion was also divided.
+There was no rush to line up in the trenches alongside the country's Triple Alliance allies.
+During the second half of 1914, Italian volunteer legions nevertheless emerged and travelled to France to join the French army in its battles against the "Central Powers", with Zuccarini among them.
+Meanwhile, the Italian government came under intensifying pressure to join the fighting.
+For almost a year, it remained far from clear whether the country would become embroiled in the war and which side it would back if it did.
+Despite treaty obligations to fight on the side of the Austro-Hungarian Empire, there were powerful historical memories across most of Italy of colonial subservience to Vienna during the decades before 1860.
+Nevertheless, domestic opinion was divided.
 For socialists and liberals, France was a democracy and therefore had to be supported against the empires of central Europe.
 For equal and opposite reasons, the instincts of many conservative monarchists and nationalists would have led them to support the German and Austrian empires.
 When, in April 1915, Italy did join the war, it was partly in response to treaty promises by the British, who were already fighting in alliance with the French, promising that Italy would gain territory by fighting alongside the British and the French.
 The treaty promises remained secret till after the war was over.
 In the meantime, Oliviero Zuccarini had already emerged in 1914 as a passionate interventionist in support both of "the democracies" and in pursuit of a quasi-Mazzinian vision of "Pan-European Federalism", derived from a long-standing strand of political thought among Italian intellectuals mistrustful of government from Rome.
 In August 1916 Zuccarini joined the Italian army, which meant resigning his post as national secretary of the Republican Party.
 It is not clear from the competing sources whether he volunteered for military service or was conscripted.
 He continued to serve in the army till 1919.